openvinotoolkit/training_extensions/README.md

 - Fix NNCF MaskRCNN-Eff accuracy drop
 - Fix optimize with Semi-SL data pipeline
 - Fix MaskRCNN SwinT NNCF Accuracy Drop

+### Known issues

+- Post-Training Quantization (PTQ) optimization applied to maskrcnn_swint in the instance segmentation task may result in significantly reduced accuracy.
+This issue is expected to be addressed with an upgrade to OpenVINO and NNCF in a future release.

 ### Release History